Q: What is Amazon CodeBuild?

 Q: How do I set up my first build?

-Sign in to the AWS Management Console, create a build project, and then run a build.
+Sign in to the Amazon Web Services Management Console, create a build project, and then run a build.
 You can also use CodeBuild Local to test and debug your build locally.

 Q: How can I view past build results?